bash-bastion/awesome-basalt/BEST_PRACTICES.md

 Things not mentioned here are already handled by [Basalt](https://github.com/hyperupcall/basalt) (ex. `set -ET`).

-## Names for Executables and Functions
+## Names for executables and functions

 Executables should match the regex `[a-zA-Z-]`.